sujato/cullavagga/dpcv-project.md

 Thus I propose:

 - **All digital assets of the project—including text, images, reports, and essays—be maintained in a single Github repository.**

+### Limitations

+A few limitations and caveats should be borne in mind.

+- **Github repos should not be larger than 1GB**.
+If our images are too large, we can look into hosting them elsewhere or using Github Large File Storage.
+- **Github repo size includes all old data.** So try to upload images only once, making sure any optimizations are done before uploading (unless relying on Github’s own optimization).
+- **Never put private details on Github!** All information is public!
+- **Work must be uploaded by the workers themselves**.
+You can’t email a file to someone and get them to upload it.
+Well, you can, but it defeats the purpose.
+So all workers must be trained so that they understand the reason why this system is being used.

 ### Segmenting the text